christopherpthomas/MMM-OctoMon/README.md

 	},
 ```

-1. Obtain your API key from the Octopus Energy website, by signing into your account, then click 'Menu' -> 'My Account' -> 'Account Information'.
-Scroll to bottom of page and click 'API Access'.
+1. Obtain your API key from the Octopus Energy website, by signing into your account, then click 'Menu' -> 'My Account' -> 'Personal Details' -> 'API Access'.
 This page will also provide you with the electricity meter's MPAN and Serial numbers, and the gas meter's MPRN and Serial numbers, which need to be replaced above.

 ## Configuration options